 #FrayLife Tip: Campgrounds are limited, so you may need to start planning next year’s trip now!

 Approx. 2 hours from Phoenix

 Get ready for the toilet bowl!
-No, that’s not just the warning label at Chipotle.
-It’s also necessary advice to tourists traveling to Fossil Creek – a river located in the Coconino National Forest.
+This is necessary advice to tourists traveling to Fossil Creek – a river located in the Coconino National Forest.
 This famous spot lies about 80 miles from Phoenix and offers a nice reprieve from its soul-crushing heat, if you’re able to survive the strenuous 4.5 mile hike.
 Once there, however, you’ll be greeted by a lush habitat, refreshing swimming hole, and yes, the toilet bowl.
 It’s a swirling pool of water that you can actually jump in to.
 Take a leap of faith and swim to freedom at this epic spot.

 Approx. 4 hours from Phoenix

 Antelope Canyon is no secret.
 It’s as much a staple on Instagram as Scottsdale women doing yoga.
 Still, it’s worth a trip to this beautiful slot canyon near Page that’s filled with beams of light radiating on the canyon walls.
 We recommend booking a guided jeep tour of the canyon, which will take you deep into the upper and lower canyon.
 Once there, you can climb ladders up the canyon, walk through narrow crevasses, and snap pictures.
 No filter needed.